MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 Microsoft Defender for Endpoint on iOS enables **Optional Permissions** in the onboarding flow.
 Currently the permissions required by Defender for Endpoint are mandatory in the onboarding flow.
 With this feature, admins can deploy Defender for Endpoint on BYOD devices without enforcing the mandatory **VPN Permission** during onboarding.
 End users can onboard the app without the mandatory permissions and can later review these permissions.
 This feature is currently present only for enrolled devices (MDM).

-### Configure Optional Permission
+### Configure optional permissions using MDM

-1. **Admin flow (MDM)** Use the following steps to enable **Optional VPN** permission for enrolled devices.
+Admins can use the following steps to enable **Optional VPN** permission for enrolled devices.

 1. In the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431), go to **Apps** \> **App configuration policies** \> **Add** \> **Managed devices**.

 2. Give the policy a name, select **Platform \> iOS/iPadOS**.

 3. Select **Microsoft Defender for Endpoint** as the target app.

 4. On the **Settings** page, select **Use configuration designer** and add `DefenderOptionalVPN` as the key, and set its value type as `Boolean`.

    - To enable optional VPN permission, enter value as `true` and assign this policy to users.
 By default, this value is set to `false`.
    - For users with key set as `true`, the users are able to onboard the app without giving the VPN permission.

 5. Select **Next** and assign this profile to targeted devices/users.

+### Configure optional permissions as an end user

-1. **End User flow** - User installs and opens the app to start the onboarding.
+End users install and open the Microsoft Defender app to start onboarding.

 - If an admin has set up optional permissions, then the user can **Skip** VPN permission and complete onboarding.
 - Even if the user has skipped VPN, the device is able to onboard, and a heartbeat is sent.
 - If VPN is disabled, web protection isn't active.
 - Later, the user can enable web protection from within the app, which installs the VPN configuration on the device.

 > [!NOTE]
 > **Optional Permission** is different from **Disable Web Protection**.
 Optional VPN Permission only helps to skip the permission during onboarding but its available for the end user to later review and enable it.
 While **Disable Web Protection** allows users to onboard the Defender for Endpoint app without the Web Protection.
 It cannot be enabled later.